-- What acts and behavior constitute sexual harassment, including the fact that sexual harassment could occur between people of the same sex and could involve sexual violence - 2.
+- 1. What acts and behavior constitute sexual harassment, including the fact that sexual harassment could occur between people of the same sex and could involve sexual violence - A clear magaza that students do not have to endure sexual horosoment - 2.
 A clear message that students do not have to endure sexual harassment - 3.
 Encouragement to report observed instances of sexual harassment, even where the victim of the harassment has not complained - 4.
 Information about the district's procedure for investigating complaints and the person(s) to whom a report of sexual harassment should be made - 5.
 Information about the rights of students and parents/guardians to file a criminal complaint, as Applicable.